romasku/tuya-zigbee-switch/docs/updating.md

 1. Read [changelog_fw.md](./changelog_fw.md) and [known_issues.md](./known_issues.md)
 2. Reset the device if mentioned at step 1
 (resetting erases the configuration from flash memory so it can prevent issues)
+3. If possible, bring the device closer to the coordinator (or add routers to boost signal)
-3. Optionally, tweak Z2M settings for [# Faster OTA updates](#faster-ota-updates)
+4. Optionally, tweak Z2M settings for [# Faster OTA updates](#faster-ota-updates)
-4. Perform the OTA update
+5. Perform the OTA update
-5. Redownload the custom [# Quirks / Converters](#quirks--converters) and restart ZHA / Z2M
+6. Redownload the custom [# Quirks / Converters](#quirks--converters) and restart ZHA / Z2M
-6. Interview the device - option missing from ZHA, remove and re-pair instead
+7. Interview the device - option missing from ZHA, remove and re-pair instead
 (updates endpoints, clusters and identifiers)
-7. Reconfigure the device
+8. Reconfigure the device
 (resets reporting and stuff?, keeps user binds and settings)

 > [!NOTE]